 The parties, the food, and the festive decorations are enough to make anyone smile.

 Although the holidays can bring plenty of cheer and joy, they can also distract you from preparing for the approaching new year.

 Odds are, you probably won’t be thinking of your financial resolutions or goals while you’re chugging eggnog or unwrapping gifts.
 And that’s okay if you prepare for the new year before the holidays come around.

-If you don’t prepare in advance, however, you might find that you’re up to your neck in holiday debt or that your credit score has dropped, and then you'll have to spend the first part of 2020 making up for your lack of preparation.
+If you don’t prepare in advance, however, you might find that you’re up to your neck in holiday debt or that your credit score has dropped, and then you'll have to spend the first part of the next year making up for your lack of preparation.

 That’s definitely not a fun way to kick off the new year.